 b.
-Protective Structures.
+Protective Structures

 A number of methods have been developed to reduce shoreline erosion through the construction of protective structures.
-These structures are of two broad classes.
+The structures are of two broad classes.
 In the first class are structures designed to protect the shore by directly blocking the waves.
-Structures of the second class are designed to form and hold a beach.
-The force of the waves will then be directed against the beach rather than against the bluffs lying behind it.
+The second class of structures are designed to form and hold a beach.
+The force of the waves will then be directed against the beach rather than the bluffs lying behind it.